 4. “You can observe a lot, just by watching.”

-It’s just a reality that all healthcare organizations will be hacked eventually.
+It’s just a reality that all organizations will be hacked eventually.
 Even the most advanced security solutions have vulnerabilities in them that attackers will find a way to exploit.
-So assuming that intruders will get in regardless of what kind of perimeter security is employed, it becomes clear that the focus needs to be on stopping data from leaving the organization.
+So assuming that intruders will get in regardless of what kind of perimeter security is employed, it becomes clear that the focus needs to be on stopping fraudulent payments from leaving the organization.
 Thankfully, that’s easier than it sounds.

-Employ a security solution that proactively protects your patient data by monitoring all activities across the network in real time.
+Employ a security solution that proactively protects payments by monitoring all activities across the network in real time.
 Doing so will make it possible to detect unusual behavior that’s indicative of a potential security issue.
 Also, make sure your solution helps you to understand user behavior in the context of other employees and peer groups.
 It’s critical that you have a big picture view of your organization and are able to connect the dots across applications, systems, networks and channels.

 Take, for example, a user who routinely signs in every day from 9 am – 5 pm.
 They have a predictable schedule, exhibit a reasonable set of behaviors, and therefore, are nothing to worry about.
 Until suddenly that user starts to log in from different IP addresses late at night, viewing records that have nothing to do with his job function.
 That’s a huge red flag that investigators should look into immediately — but you would only know about it if you were proactively monitoring the network.